 Health fears can also stop people from being active, so we have some advice for people with health conditions like high blood pressure and diabetes.

 You might want to look for some support to help you in getting started and carrying on.
 That could include:

 Meeting other people who have had a stroke.
 You can share stories and tips, or do activities together.
 You might be able to meet others at a stroke club or group, or online through social media or My Stroke Guide.

 Friends and family can support you by joining in with activities, or spending time listening and talking and encouraging you to reach your goals.

 Help and advice from a therapist or doctor.

 If you're looking for other people to share your activity goals, or looking for professional advice, we’ve got some suggestions for things to try.
 You can call our Helpline for more ideas.

-The Stroke Association and A Stroke of Luck have teamed up to bring you a 12-week exercise programme, all in the comfort and safety of your own home.
+The Stroke Association and A Stroke of Luck have teamed up to bring you a four-week exercise programme, all in the comfort and safety of your own home.